lloydroc/lloydroc.github.io/content/post/unix/difference-lists.md

 {{< / highlight >}}

 Note, in the last example above we can mix the 3 options of `123` to get different outputs.

+## Additional options

+If available the `--check-order` option will fail if the inputs are not correctly ordered.